Find out more

 Indispensable for this tour is the presence of the mountain instructor.

-As already mentioned, it is very important to be accompanied by a mountain instructor who has a wealth of mountaineering knowledge and experience when trekking to Okama / Kumanodake during the snowy season in order to avoid distress and to respond to unforeseen circumstances.
+As already mentioned, it is very important to be accompanied by a mountain instructor who has a wealth of mountaineering knowledge and experience when trekking to Okama and Mt.
+Kumanodake during the snowy season in order to avoid distress and to respond to unforeseen circumstances.

 Mountain instructor Mr. Kasukawa